brendanlong/prince-of-the-dark-kingdom/src/book-6/chapter-25.md

 him.
 But his intentions had always had a way of twisting in on themselves and hurting rather than helping.
 Hermione, Vesper Larousse, the Goddess Colony, Stephen, even Voldemort, and now Sirius and Remus .
-. . all had suffered at his attempts to help them or others.
+.. all had suffered at his attempts to help them or others.
 Why?
 Why did this happen?
 Was he cursed?

 Sirius pulled him closer and rested his forehead on Harry's.

 "You're the closest thing I'll ever have to a son, Harry.
-After James .
+After James..."
-. ."

 Sirius trailed off, not knowing what to say after that.
 Harry didn't know what to say either so he tried another 'I'm sorry'.